 A homeowner called Galron Sliding Door replacement for a free consultation in Chicago and the greater Chicago area.
 They said they noticed water coming into their home through the bottom of the sliding door and the water had ruined their flooring Right away we had a good idea of what the problem was.
 The past year had been unusually rainy in the Midwest and we got many calls for water leaking into homes through sliding doors.
 We’ve found that these leaks come from poor insulation that leads to other elements affecting the seal of the doors.
 Poorly sealed sliding doors allows not only water to seep into a home but wood boring and wood-destroying insects such as carpenter ants and termites to have easy access to the wood that is used for the framing of doors.

 We arrived at their home and began inspecting the sliding glass door.
 We saw the water damage on the inside of their home.
 We could also feel a draft come through the bottom of the sliding door.
 Upon further inspection it was just as we suspected, there had been damage to their wood.
 The damage came from wood-eating insects that were able to eat the wood because the door was not properly sealed.
 The wood was also damaged by water.
 The insects were very active and visible once we removed the door.
 Needless to say, the owners were shocked to see them crawling around beneath their siding.
 A variety of insects can damage the wood.
 Some of them actually eat the wood, while others destroy it when they burrow into the wood to create nests.
 Small holes or sawdust on the surface of the wood can indicate damage by insects, but in some cases, the damage isn’t visible to the naked eye, especially if it’s behind a wall, this can all be avoided by properly installing the sliding door and properly weatherproofing it.
+We noticed the same issue with their garage doors.

 We decided on a course for correcting the problem.
 We knew that we had to do window flashing because there was no barrier between the patio door framing and the structure of the house.
 Window flashing is a thin continuous piece of material that is installed to prevent water from getting into a structure from an angle or joint near windows and doors.
 Window flashing bridges the gap between the sheathing and the nail fin at the head of the window so that if any water does get in behind the home wrap it will run off and hit the flash and is diverted to the outside so that it doesn’t cause the wood to be affected by the water.
 If the flashing is not installed properly, reverse shingling can happen.
 Reverse shingling is a common problem among builders.
 It can be very costly for builders with callbacks and repairs, this takes time to correct and can be destructive to other existing structures.
 Reverse shingling can also be an expensive problem for the owner, possibly causing structural damage as well as interior damage.